 He eventually moved to the animatronics field and worked as an animatronics designer/mechanical and digital signal controller, movement designer and prosthetics model-maker in the context of film and television.
 While studying for his PhD in animatronics at London South Bank University he was invited to teach on the BSc (Hons) Special Effects course.

-He joined University of West London (former Thames Valley University) in April 2005 and taught on the BSc (Hons) Media Technology, BA (Hons) Digital Animation, BA (Hons) Digital Media Production and MA Computer Art and in 2006 he developed BA (Hons) Special Effects.
+He joined the University of West London (formerly Thames Valley University) in April 2005 and taught on the BSc (Hons) Media Technology, BA (Hons) Digital Animation, BA (Hons) Digital Media Production and MA Computer Art, and in 2006 he developed BA (Hons) Special Effects.

-Dr Issapour moved to Southampton Solent University in July 2009 and joined the animation team and in April 2010 developed a new BA (Hons)/MA in special effects degree with pathways in animatronics and visual effects.
-This course was formally validated in November 2010 and is now running with its fourth cohort of students.
+Dr Issapour moved to Solent University in July 2009 and joined the animation team.
+In April 2010 he developed a new BA (Hons)/MA special effects degree with pathways in animatronics and visual effects.
+This course was formally validated in November 2010.

-In September 2012, he developed the special effects research cluster bringing together practice-theory based researchers from a range of areas such as animation, animatronics, computer video games, prosthetics & make-up effects, and visual effects.
-The cluster focuses on special effects and visual effects applications within film and television and live event production practices
+In September 2012, he developed the special effects research cluster bringing together practice-theory based researchers from a range of areas such as animation, animatronics, computer video games, prosthetics and make-up effects, and visual effects.
+The cluster focuses on special effects and visual effects applications within film and television and live event production practices.